ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The spirit of democracy._](https://chroniclingamerica.loc.gov/lccn/sn85038115/1858-08-04/ed-1/seq-1)

 #### 1858-08-04 &middot; Woodsfield, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+Why L.brEg Should Read Newspa
+pers.
+It is a great mistake in female ed­
+ucation to keep a young, lady&#x27;s time and
+attention devoted to only .fashionable lit­
+erature of the day.
+If you would Tqoalily
+herforsecraversath3nOTTnust0,-ve&#x27;lherf
+something to taik-&amp;bonts-rgive her educa
+tion with , the actual world and its trans­
+piring eventsTrf Urge her to read newspa­
+pers aud become familiar with the pres
+ent character and improvement of our
 race.
 History is .of some importance, but
 the past world, is dead and we have
 nothing to do with it.